This page has been updated for 2021. It was originally written in 2015.

 With the Teacher’s Guide to Tech in hand, you’ll be able to explore educational technology in a more systematic, less haphazard way.
 And you’ll gain a greater sense of confidence, because even though you won’t have proficiency with using every tool, you’ll have a clear understanding of what each tool does.
 And that’s half the battle.

-The second video gives you a more up-close look at how the guide works (created in 2018, but the layout is the same):
+This video gives you a more up-close look at how the guide works (created in 2018, but the layout is the same):

 I’m so excited to finally be able to share this fantastic guide with the world.
 Technology has changed my whole professional life over the past couple of years; I can’t wait to see what it will do for you. ♦